lupko/rush-dep-analysis/README.md

 way to work with the graph.
 The documentation is sparse and it may take some time to familiarize with the concepts.

 > Note: Cayley has default limit of returning 100 results.
-When using the UI it is not possible to override this.
+It is possible to use `getLimit()` to get all results
-> It is possible to 'page' the data using skip and limit parameters.
-The Cayley UI is good and convenient for
+> or do paging using `skip` and `limit` functions.
+However, there is still limitation where forEach() will always
-> quick exploration but not suitable for 'reporting' use cases.
+> halt after 100 results.
+It is thus not possible to make some more complex reports with subqueries.

 Here are couple of examples they may help you learn by example.